ExtremelyRyan/ByteCrypt/readme.md

 I also wanted a way for people who are not adept in encryption, computers, etc. to be able to get a simple program that they can use as a additional layer of security to protect their most senitive files, while maintaining ease of use.

 ### Encryption
- ByteCrypt uses [chacha20poly1305](https://en.wikipedia.org/wiki/ChaCha20-Poly1305) for it's encryption, ensuring fast yet secure encryption for your files.
+ByteCrypt uses [chacha20poly1305](https://en.wikipedia.org/wiki/ChaCha20-Poly1305) ([RFC 8439](https://datatracker.ietf.org/doc/html/rfc8439)) for it's encryption, using 256-bit keys and a unique 96-bit nonce for every file.

+### Compression
+file size can quickly get out of hand, especially when you are backing up to the cloud.
+That's why we use [Zstandard](https://en.wikipedia.org/wiki/Zstd) to compress files before encryption.

+You can configure your level of compression from the configuration file.

+### Storage
+by default, we store a backup `.crypt` when encrypting, so you can be sure to always have a local copy.

 ## Getting Started